xlei1123/div-editor/README.md

 [English](./README.md) | [简体中文](./README.zh-CN.md)

-a web Component editor!
+A web Component editor!
 You can use it like using HTML native tags。

 <div align="center">
 <a href="https://github.com/xlei1123/div-editor/pulls" target="_blank"><img src="https://img.shields.io/badge/PRs-welcome-brightgreen.svg" alt="PRs"/></a>